Shaping your organization to better achieve its business strategy.

 - Lack of trust between managers and employees

-organizational design challenges to overcome
+Organizational design challenges

 Designing organizations is always difficult because you’re dealing with a moving target.
-Whatever changes you make will have a ripple effect on your company’s ability to implement its strategy.
+Whatever changes you make will have a ripple effect on your company’s ability to pursue its strategy.
 This ‘connectedness’ gives rise to a number of design challenges and pitfalls that can be grouped as follows:

 People and politics